 Introduction:

 President Obama in May of 2016 granted clemency to 58 inmates, in December of 2015 he released 95 inmates, and just recently in August 2016 released 214 federal inmates from federal institutions.
 President Obama has granted clemency to a total of 562 to inmates, with almost 200 of those serving life sentences.
-When you read things like this in the paper, or see it on the news it scares you just a little.
-I know it scares me, I get a picture in my head of masses of people in orange jumpsuits breaking out of prison to go commit more crimes.
-But wait what were those inmates actually incarcerated for?
+When you read things like this in the paper, or see it on the news it scares you just a little; I know it scares me.
+I get a picture in my head of masses of people in orange jumpsuits breaking out of prison to go commit more crimes.
+But wait, what were those inmates actually incarcerated for?
 Why is President Obama releasing them?
 In a statement from the Washington Post it states, “[these are] Federal prisoners who have received severe mandatory sentences for nonviolent drug offenses.”
-All the inmates had to meet the criteria of non violent offenders, model prisoners, first time offender, are not closely tied to any gang, and who should have gotten shorter sentences if they had committed the crime a few years later.
+All the inmates had to meet the criteria of non-violent offenders, be model prisoners, first time offender, are not closely tied to any gang, and would have received shorter sentences if they had committed the crime a few years later.
 After understanding the context behind the clemency, I started to see why President Obama released these prisoners.
 It was the result of mandatory sentencing laws.
-But What is clemency?
-In the justice system it is an act of pardoning/forgiving someone's crime.
-Clemency is typically done by someone in government, such as the President of the United States.
-In the case of the United States, clemency is given out by the governor of the state for state crimes, and by the president for federal crimes.
-Clemency is protected under the 14th amendment.
+But what is clemency?
+In the justice system it is an act of pardoning/forgiving someone's crime, and is typically granted by someone in government, such as the President of the United States.
+In the case of the United States, clemency is given out by the governor of the state for state crimes, and by the president for federal crimes and is protected under the 14th amendment.
 What is so bad about Mandatory Sentencing?
 What if they served the full time, wouldn't it be beneficial to all parties?

 Mandatory sentencing: